 The purple Anger Family tells you when a boundary has been crossed or a rule has been broken.
 These emotions help you set behavioral guidelines for yourself and others.
 They are Anger, Guilt, and Boredom.

 The green Fear Family is your intuition and your instincts.
 These emotions help you orient to your surroundings, notice change, novelty, or possible hazards, and take effective action.
 They are Fear, Worry, Confusion, Jealousy, Envy, and Panic & Terror.

 The blue Sadness Family helps you release things that aren’t working and mourn things that are gone so that you can relax, let go, and rejuvenate yourself.
 They are Sadness, Grief, and Depression.

 The raspberry Happiness Family helps you look around you, at yourself, or toward the future with hope, satisfaction, and delight.
 They are Happiness, Contentment, and Joy.

 Your kids may notice patterns where many emotions in one family appear more often; if so, you can help them look to the skills in that family (above) to see how their emotions are helping them, and which specific gifts and skills their emotions are bringing to their lives.

-If you’d like more support with your emotions or your empathy, you can work with a licensed Dynamic Emotional Integration® Consultant directly (by phone or internet).
+If you’d like more support with your emotions or your empathy, you can work with a licensed Dynamic Emotional Integration® Consultant directly (in person, or by phone or internet).